 From 2012 to 2020, Dr. Terrell Shockley served as the first Diversity Officer for the College of Education.
 As Diversity Officer, she created the COE's diversity website, designed and implemented a robust Diversity Plan, and led several initiatives.
 These initiatives include but are not limited to: developing and supporting a vast portfolio of courses centering inclusion and social justice, advocating and securing a separate space in the College for nursing young children, leading and organizing a joint event with the Graduate Student Organization on building community, collaborating with other Diversity Officers at UMD to form an ATP and AEP Diversity Charge, participating in the development of policies around climate survey data, and leading in critical conversations (and book reviews) to build awareness about the impact of systemic racism, specifically after the tragic deaths of the late Lt.
 Richard Collins, III, and George Floyd.
 She also joined and remains an active member of the UMD Diversity Education Task Force.

 Dr. Terrell Shockley holds a bachelor's degree in biology and graduate degrees in Curriculum & Instruction, Reading, Instructional Technology & Leadership, and Minority & Urban Education; she is a proud #HBCU graduate of Florida Agricultural & Mechanical University (FAMU) and a member of Alpha Kappa Alpha Sorority, Incorporated ®.
 Both experiences changed her life for the better.
-Founded at Howard University in 1908, Alpha Kappa Alpha is the first sorority for Black college women.
-She and other sorority members chartered a graduate chapter in the College Park, Maryland area, in 2019 (Alpha Alpha Lambda Omega).
-In 2021 she received Alpha Kappa Alpha North Atlantic Region's Wilma Holmes Tootle award.
+Founded at Howard University in 1908, Alpha Kappa Alpha is the first sorority for Black women.
+She and other members chartered a graduate chapter in the College Park, Maryland area in 2019 (Alpha Alpha Lambda Omega).
+In 2021, she received Alpha Kappa Alpha North Atlantic Region's Wilma Holmes Tootle award.
 In 2023, she received the Alpha Kappa Alpha North Atlantic Region's Silver Soror of the Year.
 The North Atlantic Region is comprised of more than 16,000 members and 140 graduate and undergraduate chapters in Connecticut, DC, Delaware, Eastern New York, Eastern Pennsylvania, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, Rhode Island, and Vermont.
-The sorority presents the Wilma Holmes Tootle award to a Graduate member who has demonstrated outstanding examples of educational advancement in the field of education or in an associated field.
+The sorority presents the Wilma Holmes Tootle Award to a Graduate member who has demonstrated outstanding examples of educational advancement in the field of education or in an associated field.
 The sorority presents the Silver Soror award to a member who reaches Silver Star status and is a significant contributor.
 Dr. Terrell Shockley is a life member of Alpha Kappa Alpha Sorority, Incorporated ®.

 Research, Fellowships, Prizes, and Awards